 2 24 ounce glass jars with lids

 First step is to sterilize the jars.
-I don’t know if it is necessary but I like doing it.
-If you don’t sterilize them make sure they have been washed well and are really clean.
 Carefully place the two jars, uncovered with the lid in a pot.
 Cover with water.
 Place on medium-high heat and bring to a boil for a minute.
 Turn off the heat.
 Carefully, with tongs and potholders, remove the jars and lids and set on a clean towel to dry.
+This is not necessary but I like doing it.
+Just make sure the jars are clean.

 In a large food processor, grate the cabbage into shreds.
 I have an 11-cup food processor and it can almost hold the shredded cabbage from one head.
 Typically, once the processor bowl is full, I have to empty the contents in a large bowl before being able to finish shredding the remaining cabbage.